 N.B.
-This is a challenging GCSE which includes programming and relies on strengths in logical thinking, numeracy and literacy.
-Therefore, this course has a minimum entry requirement of an Ashmole score of 7 in Mathematics and an Ashmole score of 6 in English in the Year 9 Spring IPC.
+Computer Science is a challenging GCSE which includes programming and relies on strengths in logical thinking, numeracy and literacy.
+Therefore, this course has a minimum entry requirement of an Ashmole score of 7 in Mathematics and an Ashmole score of 6 in English.

 Drama